Lorentz Transformation in Quantum Mechanics: Lorentz transformations and the nonstandard sector.

 \section{Lorentz transformations and the nonstandard sector.}

 At the classical (non-quantal) level it would be difficult to question LT, therefore we will assume that they are valid in the standard sector, i.e. for the standard part of the space-time coordinates.
 On the other hand we cannot use LT for the nonstandard part, because this would mix the order of the infinitesimal steps in the space-time lattice.
+In fact LT involves both space and time intervals, and the infinitesimal of higher order for the time step is vanishing small with respect to the infinitesimal for the space step.
+As can be seen from the LT equations (\ref{eq:expli}) the transformed time step would become of the same order of the space step, and the model would be contradictory.
 This requires a more refined interpretation of the meaning of the space-time lattice.
 First of all it has to be stressed that the LT of Eq. (\ref{eq:expli}) include an implicit assumption, often omitted.
 As explicitly mentioned in the original paper by A. Einstein \cite{orig}, it is supposed that identical copies of a basic ruler and a basic clock are provided to each reference frame, that are used to measure the space-time coordinates.
 The values of the space-time coordinates of an event are in fact obtained by taking the ratio of the intervals along the axis from the origin and the basic space-time units.
 This is a essential assumption, otherwise it would have no meaning to relate the coordinates of two different reference frames.
 This is equivalent to consider these basic elements not affected by the LT.
 To illustrate this point, one can refer to the example of the previous section about the contraction of length, where the measure of a stick length in the moving frame is obtained from the interval between the stick extremities taken at the same time.
 The interval has to be compared with the unit of length, which of course is not taken as the LT of the one of the rest frame, but it is just the one belonging to the moving frame.